Following a successful interview, an admissions test is required.

 Tests are scheduled for individual applicants after the interview stage in the application process.

 Please arrive 15 minutes early for your test and bring photo ID for verification.
 There is no need for you to bring additional materials.
-We will provide paper, pencil, and a calculator.
+We will provide paper, pencils, and a calculator.
 Please allow three hours to complete the test.

 Note: If you are not successful on your first try, you may schedule a time to repeat the test.